Wall Street Breakfast: Asia Edgy As Korean Tensions Flare

 Stocks

 An unprecedented step as Toshiba (OTCPK:TOSYY, OTCPK:TOSBF) filed a twice-delayed quarterly report without sign-off from its auditor, PricewaterhouseCoopers Aarata.
-The report showed deep losses, affected by writedowns at its U.S. nuclear unit Westinghouse, and a going-concern warning.
-Toshiba says it has negative shareholders equity of nearly ¥226B.
+The report showed deep losses with a heavy impact from writedowns at its U.S. nuclear unit Westinghouse, along with a going-concern warning.
+Toshiba says it has negative shareholders' equity of nearly ¥226B.

 In its legal battle with Apple (NASDAQ:AAPL), Qualcomm (NASDAQ:QCOM) has fired back, saying the iPhone maker has sicced international regulators on the chipmaker and is mischaracterizing its business.
 Apple wouldn't have an iPhone business if it weren't for Qualcomm's fair approach to licensing, Qualcomm says.
 Apple has filed suits worldwide charging Qualcomm with pursuing excessive royalties.